hummat/hummat.github.io/_drafts/2020-06-17-looking-for-lucy.md

 \begin{aligned}\mathrm{posterior}&=\frac{\mathrm{likelihood}\cdot\mathrm{prior}}{\mathrm{evidence}}=\frac{\color{yellow}{\rule{1.44cm}{0.2cm}}}{\color{yellow}{\rule{1.44cm}{0.2cm}}\color{black}\ +\ \color{red}{\rule{0.56cm}{0.45cm}}}\\p(\mathrm{middle}\vert I)&=\frac{p(I\vert\mathrm{middle})\cdot p(\mathrm{middle})}{p(I)}\\&=\frac{0.1\cdot0.72}{0.135}=0.53\end{aligned}
 $$

 And there you have it, **Bayes’ theorem**!
 The result might be surprising and, in my opinion, couldn’t have been guessed without doing the calculations.
 Note that, while $53\\%$ is a lot less than the $72\\%$ you assigned in the beginning, it is still a lot more than the $20\\%$ probability of finding one of the Lucys at the rear if you didn’t know anything about them and therefore didn’t (and shouldn’t) have any preferences.
-You have a new belief about Lucys whereabouts now, but what should you do if another passenger tells you that she has talked to a Lucy moments ago at the middle of the ship?
-You simply make your current belief, the posterior probability we have calculated above, the new prior and begin again!

-What’s so great about this simple formula is that it tells you how to update your belief in light of new information.
-This is a very general problem which you also face in your own life all the time and finding the appropriate response based on the strength of your conviction and the evidence is a non-trivial task.

 Play with the numbers if you like, to get an intuition about how things change:

 <div>
     <input type="text" id="likelihood" placeholder="likelihood"/>